FrontEndFoxes/curriculum/.github/ISSUE_TEMPLATE.md

 **Steps to recreate the issue (for bugs)**

-If this issue is about a bug, please describe the steps to reproduce this bug (Remove this part of the template is this issue is not a bug).
+If the issue is a bug, please describe the steps needed to reproduce it (Remove this part of the template is this issue is not a bug).

   1. ...
   2. ...